r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 Hmm, I see.
 So that's why you haven't been able to go out on the front lines.

 **Musashi:**
 You know, Fujimaru used to brag about you all the time.
-I remember once, {(M) he /(F) she} told me...
+I remember once, [♂ he /♀ she] told me...

 **Musashi:**
 “Mash's the best Shielder in the whole world!
 There's no other girl in the world I trust as much as her! ”